The Amber Roth Lab

 "Assessing Habitat Quality of American Woodcock (Scolopax minor) and Validating a Handheld Meter Using Plasma Metabolites"

-Current position: Forester, Consumer Energy
+Current position: Forestry Supervisor, Consumer Energy

 Picture